grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 I like it to monitor dependencies that my controllers have

-TODO: other ways to test-drive this (higher level tests)
+TODO: other ways to test-drive this (higher-level tests)

 ## Design quality vs Statements